ismailpalalii/ismailpalalii/README.md

  <p align="center">

- I'm an Mobile Developer.
+ I'm an Ios Developer.
 I share my projects here.

  <p align="center">

-  #####  🐱‍💻 I'm currently working on Mobile UI/UX Design & Mobile Application.
-  #####  🤔 I’m currently learning mobile development with Kotlin and Swift.
-  #####  🥅 2021 Goals: Contribute more to Open Source projects and I'm plan to publish at least 3 apps.

-  #####  🔥 The first app I published on google play: [Bebek isim rehberi ](https://play.google.com/store/apps/details?id=com.ismailpalali.babyfinalumayep).
-  #####  👍 You can review and send your feedback.
+  ##### 🧑‍🎓 I have been dealing with Kotlin development with android for 1 year.
+I am currently looking forward to developing iOS with Swift and plan to improve myself.
+Thanks to the Patika.dev Bootcamp, I will continue my career as an Ios Developer with the training I will receive.

   #####  🤖 My Hobbies: I love coding and reading documents.
 I also like ps games, my favorite is The Witcher 3: Wild Hunt⚔️

 <h3 align="center">Connect with me:</h3>